-Of course, if you don’t plan on using margin to make investments, the rate it charges on margin makes no difference.
+Of course, if you don’t plan on using margin to make investments, the rate TradeStation charges on margin makes no difference.
 Investors who use cash accounts (many long-term stock, ETF, and fund investors) can’t borrow to invest, so the rates it charges are irrelevant.

-In the research department, TradeStation ultimately caters more to short-term traders than long-term investors.
-While it boasts an excellent stock and ETF screener, it doesn’t offer access to any research reports, nor does it offer basic functions like a quick link to annual reports or SEC filigs for individual stocks -- features that long-term fundamental investors may favor.
+In the research department, TradeStation ultimately caters more to short-term traders than to long-term investors.
+While it boasts an excellent stock and ETF screener, it doesn’t offer access to any research reports, nor does it offer basic functions like a quick link to annual reports or SEC filings for individual stocks -- features that long-term fundamental investors may favor.